 If you want to sell or give an original pattern away after you have stitched it, that is not illegal.
-However, just take into consideration that you are still kind of hurting the designer by doing so because that is now a pattern that person you gave it to will not buy (the exception to this would be if the pattern is no longer printed).
+However, just take into consideration that you are still hurting the designer by doing so because that is now a pattern that person you gave it to will not buy.
 It is NEVER okay to make a copy of a PDF to give or sell to someone.

 When buying patterns from places other than a local needleshop or reputable online retailers, be very mindful to look for signs that indicate a pattern is not legal and violates copyright laws.
 It is our duty and responsibility to be aware of these things and to try to support the designers of this industry so that they keep feeding our addiction…errr..I mean hobby!

 Here is an article that is very interesting and informative and talks about how you can spot these illegal patterns: